 Upload Time Calculator

-If you already know your file size and measured upload speed, open the main calculator and test multiple scenarios in seconds.
+If you already know your file size and measured upload throughput, open the main upload time calculator and test multiple scenarios in seconds.

 How upload-time math works